tydickinson29/Fires/README.md

 Combining river flooding and flash flooding may not always be applicable to every WFO.

-Indicators: Number of flash flood reports, number of days with a report, fatalities, injuries, total rainfall (discussed below), maximum one day rainfall and two day rainfall (also discussed below), and number of times river gages went above moderate flood stage.
+Indicators: Number of flash flood reports, number of days with a report, adjusted fatalities, total rainfall (discussed below), maximum one day rainfall and two day rainfall (also discussed below), and number of times river gages went above moderate flood stage.